Jaydeep1617/instagram-demo/README.md

 # instagram-demo
-Clone git repository on your local system and then open index.html in any browser.
+Clone git repository on your local system and then open index.html file in any browser.